World Food System Summer School:

 - health insurance

-The course is organized by the World Food System Center at ETH Zurich.
-The center focuses the expertise and excellence of ETH Zurich and the Swiss Federal Institute of Aquatic Research towards the vision of a healthy world through sustainable food systems.
+The course is organized by the World Food System Center at ETH Zurich, in partnership with the DEVIL research consortium.
+The Center works toward a vision of a healthy world through sustainable food systems.
 Our 39 professorial members from different departments engage in interdisciplinary research, education, and outreach together with partners from a variety of sectors.

 ETH Zurich, the Swiss Federal Institute of Technology, is one of the leading international universities for technology and the natural sciences.
 It has more than 18,000 students from over 110 countries and 500 professors.